-Therefore, the information designer will choose the optimal $k,\theta $, and $\theta _{0}$ (with $\theta =F(k)$ and $\theta _{0}=G(0)=F(0^-)$) such that
+Therefore, the information designer will choose the optimal $k,\theta $, and $\theta _{0}$ (with $\theta =F(k)$ and $\theta _{0}=G(0)=F(0^{-})$) such that

 The solution to this finite-dimensional optimization problem is standard and we present the details in Appendices \ref{fsw} and \ref{fbo}.
 In fact, the solution to this finite-dimensional problem is unique.
-Since the information design problem has at least a solution by Lemma \ref{existence}, this unique solution is globally optimal and this concludes the proof of Theorems \ref {result_seller} and \ref{result_buyer}.
+Since the information design problem has at least one solution by Lemma \ref{existence}, this unique solution is globally optimal; this concludes the proofs of Theorems \ref{result_seller} and \ref{result_buyer}.

-We briefly comment on how our approach differs from that of \cite {roesler2017buyer}.
-When there is only one buyer, a posted price mechanism is optimal; see Proposition 2.5 of \cite{borgers2015introduction}.
+We now wish to briefly comment on how our approach differs from that of \cite {roesler2017buyer}.
+When there is only one buyer, a posted price mechanism is optimal.
 Hence, a signal distribution matters only in determining the optimal posted price, i.e., $\varphi ^{-1}\left( 0\right) $.
-This is how \cite{roesler2017buyer} are able to argue that it entails no loss of generality to focus on a class of Pareto distribution and the two-point Pareto distribution with virtual values $0$ and $1$ is the buyer-optimal information structure.
-When there are multiple buyers, we may take the second-price auction with an optimal reserve price as an extension of the posted price mechanism.
-Unlike \cite {roesler2017buyer}, however, a second-price auction with a reserve price need not be an optimal auction against an irregular signal distribution.
+This is how \cite{roesler2017buyer} are able to argue that it entails no loss of generality to focus on a class of Pareto distributions, and the two-point Pareto distribution with virtual values $0$ and $1$ is the buyer-optimal information structure.
+When there are multiple buyers, we may take the second-price auction with an optimal reserve price to be an extension of the posted price mechanism.
+Unlike \cite{roesler2017buyer}, however, a second-price auction with a reserve price need not be an optimal auction against an irregular signal distribution.